canonical/k8s-snap/docs/src/howto/install/charm.md

 juju status --watch 1s
 ```

-This command will output a message confirming the snap is install and the
+This command will output a message confirming the charm is deployed and the
 cluster is bootstrapped.
 It is recommended to ensure that the cluster initialises
 properly and is running with no issues.
-Run the command:

 Once the unit is active/idle, You'll know the cluster is installed.